How to Wash Sanuks

 Wash them with towels: Throwing a few old towels in the washer with your Sanuks will pad the washer and prevent the shoes from banging around inside.
 This will keep the shoes from getting damaged by the washer and make sure the washer isn’t damaged by the shoes.
 It will also get rid of the awful banging sound that shoes can cause when they are getting washed.
 Just make sure that you are using old towels.

 Don’t wash them in hot water: Hot water is the best for killing bacteria but hot water can seriously damage your Sanuks.
 It can make them twist out of shaper or even cause parts of them to become unusable.
 Wash them in warm or cold water.
-You can add a cup of white vinegar to the water in the washer to kill bacteria and get rid of any germs and odors.
-If you don’t have any vinegar you can use a few tablespoons of baking soda added to the water, but the vinegar works better.
+You can add a cup of white vinegar to the water in the washer, or for even better results a load of Rockin Green Detergent, to kill bacteria and get rid of any germs and odors.
+If you don’t have any Rockin Green Detergent or vinegar you can use a few tablespoons of baking soda added to the water, but the previously mentioned options work better.

 Never dry them in the dryer: Putting your Sanuks in the dryer will ruin them.
 Let them air dry to prevent damage.
 The best thing to do is put them outside in the sunshine for a few hours to dry them.
 Sunshine will kill any odor causing bacteria that survived the washing cycle.